 Due to the rectangular shape, there is more stability than the rounded zafu pillow.
 If you feel unbalanced when using a zafu pillow, then this may be the best option, as many have reported that they prefer this due to the stable seat.

-Like the zafu, you can pair this pillow with a zabuton.
+Like the zafu, you can pair Zen pillow with a zabuton.
 It would offer more comfort and is considered a more luxurious setup.
 The more comfort you can achieve during use, the longer you can meditate without physical needs interfering.

 Meditation benches are great if you want a firmer foundation for a kneeling pose.
 These benches are made to allow you to sit on your knees, with your legs going under the bench.
 This is great to prevent any circulation from being cut-off while meditating.
 It will also provide an accessible open seat for your pelvis, that almost prevents poor posture.